Mappstack/docs/app-integration/getting-started.md

-# Get Started
+# App Integration – Getting Started

 ## Step 1.
 Register your app in Stackure

-Create an application entry so Stackure can authenticate users into your product.
+Register your application so Stackure can authenticate users into it.

 ### Using the Web UI